-Birds appear to breed following summers of high rainfall.
-In Botswana and Namibia the breeding season is from March to July.
+• Birds appear to breed following summers of high rainfall.
+In Botswana and Namibia the breeding season is from March to July but colonies are not used every year.
 Birds move within the Delta according to the state of floods.
 They follow floodwater into newly inundated areas and also favour areas that are drying and where fish are concentrated.
-Therefore distribution varies throughout the year within the Okavango system and the Chobe River floodplain.
+Within the Okavango system and the Chobe River floodplain distribution therefore, varies through the year.
 Some birds, particularly dispersing immatures, may wander beyond the core breeding and feeding areas, especially outside the breeding season (non-breeding between October and January).
-At such times, they may appear in South Africa (particularly in the sub-tropical north-east, rarely in the arid west), in Mozambique (in the Zambezi Delta), and in other areas of Zimbabwe.
+At such times they may appear in South Africa (particularly in the sub-tropical north-east, rarely in the arid west), in Mozambique in the Zambezi Delta and in other areas of Zimbabwe.